 Do you know how to stay safe from a serial killer?
-I have spent the last year discovering as much as I can about psychopathy.
-This was mainly as background for my books, so they are authentic.
-However, I did also learn a few things that might be useful in real life.
+Following extensive research into the disorder, I was able to write two novels.
+However, I did also learn a few things that might be useful in real life, so read on for some tips on how to stay safe.

-You probably know a psychopath.
+Firstly, who is a psychopath?
+Let’s look at a few traits.
 Have a think, do you know someone who’s fun to listen to, but tends to be a bit ‘glib’ – they’ll move on if someone more interesting comes along?
 Someone who might have been in trouble as a child – perhaps stealing or vandalising?
 Someone who sometimes speaks in quite a muddled manner, so if you ask them a question, you’re not always sure what their answer was?
 Someone who is mainly concerned with themselves – so they rarely comment, or ‘like’ other people’s posts on Facebook, unless it will benefit themselves.
 They won’t let you know whether or not they’ll be attending an event – and are very likely to not show up at the last minute.
 They like to be seen as a leader, but you’re not quite sure what they actually do.
 They’re often promiscuous, possibly having children from multiple partners.
-They lie, sometimes blatant, in your face, lies.
+They lie—sometimes blatant, in your face, lies.
 They like excitement, and are never scared.
 They have grandiose ideas about their own capabilities.
 Do you know that person?
 Then possibly, you know a psychopath.

 Going back to my first paragraph, how can you avoid being the victim of a serial killer?
 It is, of course, extremely unlikely that you will ever encounter a serial killer.
 Even though you probably know a psychopath or two, they are not likely to be killers.
 However, in case you are the one in a million who’s unlucky, what should you do?
 Well, they are generally well planned, and will have observed a few possible victims first.
 So changing your routine helps, don’t always do the same things at the same time.